When going barefoot in public, some people have a lot of questions. These are some of the common questions raised by onlookers.

 The Barefoot Is Legal group is about making the barefoot lifestyle more mainstream.
 This will be done by sharing with the public that going barefoot while driving, going into a store, or eating in public is not a crime.
 The group will also share with businesses that allowing their office employees to wear open shoes and even going barefoot within their working area is healthy.
 Businesses will even be able to save a little bit on health care costs by not mandating closed shoes with heels.
 Stores and businesses are losing money based on sending people away over footwear.
 We want to educate people that being healthy should be accepted and embraced.

-How will the BIL be set up?
+How is the BIL be set up?

 How can I Join?